llvm/llvm-zorg/premerge/premerge-advisor.md

 existing `generate_test_report` scripts that are currently used for generating summaries on job failures.
-When the job ends and there is a failure, there would be a script that runs, utilizing the `generate_test_report` library to extract failure information, and then uploading the information to the web server.
+When the job ends and there is a failure, there would be a script that runs, utilizing the `generate_test_report` library to extract failure information, and then uploads the information to the web server.
 Information on how the premerge jobs will query the server and display results about flaky/already broken tests is in
 [the section below](#informing-the-user).
-We plan on having both the premerge and postcommit jobs upload failure information to the web server.
+We plan on having both the premerge and [postcommit jobs](post-submit-testing.md) upload failure information to the web server.
 This enables the web server to know about failures that are not the result of mid-air collisions before postcommit testing has been completed.
 Postcommit testing can take upwards of 30 minutes, during which the premerge advisor would not be able to advise that these failures are due to a broken `main`.
+Data from both postcommit and premerge testing will be associated with a commit SHA for the base commit in main.
+Premerge testing data will additionally have a PR associated with it to enable disambiguating between failures occurring in `main` at a specific commit and failures only occurring in a PR.

 We plan on implementing the web server in python with the `flask` library.
 All contributors to the premerge infrastructure are already familiar with Python,